vrikodar/PortFU/README.md

 **PortFU can be harsh on some low-end CPU's in that case you are advised to increase the time Delay `[Default is set to 5]`**

-*Don't worry PortFU is also Tested on i3-2nd generation 2 core CPU the Fans Went Crazy But the Speed was Just Fine, in conclusion your computer is safe*

 **Also Note that PortFU is not IDS/IPS safe, it is meant to be used as a suplementary portscanner**